The e-Discovery and Information Governance Law Review: Poland

-The defined catalogue of legal bases for personal data processing requires data controllers, in circumstances regarding discovery or disclosure of ESI comprising personal data, to search for and choose an applicable option.
-Generally, in court proceedings, the reasons set out in points (c) and (f), above, are applicable.
+The defined catalogue of legal bases for personal data processing requires data controllers, with regard to discovery or disclosure of ESI comprising personal data, to search for and choose an applicable option.
+Generally, in court proceedings, points (c) and (f) are applicable.

-The reason in point (c) may be relied upon by a data controller if a specific provision of law requires a person or entity to disclose certain categories of personally identifiable information for a specific purpose.
-Under Polish law, an example of this is a list of required information to be included in admissible pleadings (Article 126 of the CPC).
-However, owing to the versatile nature of potential evidence in both criminal and civil cases, it seems unlikely that a provision of law will be sufficiently precise as to the scope and purpose of personal data to be disclosed for a controller to be able to rely upon it.
+Point (c) may be relied upon by a data controller if a specific provision of law requires a person or entity to disclose certain categories of personally identifiable information for a specific purpose.
+Under Polish law, an example of this is a list of required information to be included in admissible pleadings (Article 126 of the CCP).
+However, owing to the versatile nature of potential evidence in both criminal and civil cases, it seems unlikely that a provision of law will be sufficiently precise in respect of the scope and purpose of personal data to be disclosed for a controller to be able to rely upon it.

-According to the GDPR, processing of personal data strictly necessary for the purposes of preventing fraud constitutes a legitimate interest of the data controller concerned.
-In any case, a particular disclosure will require the controller to perform a legitimate interest test and, according to its outcome, disclose or refrain from disclosing the data, at least in a form that identifies the data subject.
+According to the GDPR, processing of personal data strictly necessary for the purposes of preventing fraud constitutes a legitimate interest of the data controller.
+In any case, a particular disclosure will require the controller to perform a legitimate interest assessment and, according to its outcome, disclose or refrain from disclosing the data, at least in a form that identifies the data subject.

-The GDPR also includes a separate list of circumstances allowing for lawful processing of certain categories of personal data, including data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data (for the purpose of uniquely identifying a natural person), data concerning health, or data concerning a natural person's sex life or sexual orientation.
-One of the admissible circumstances is when processing is necessary for the establishment, exercise or defence of legal claims (Article 9.2(f)).
+The GDPR includes a separate list of circumstances allowing for lawful processing of certain categories of personal data, including data on racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometrics (for the purpose of uniquely identifying a natural person), health and a natural person's sex life or sexual orientation.
+One admissible circumstance is when processing is necessary for the establishment, exercise or defence of legal claims (Article 9.2(f)).

 As an EU regulation, the GDPR does not restrict transfers of data within the European Union.
 However, transferring personal data outside the European Union (or, more specifically, the European Economic Area) is restricted, unless specific conditions are met.
-These conditions depend on the level of risk posed by different circumstances accompanying a given transfer.
-Therefore, a transfer of personal data to a third country or an international organisation may take place if the European Commission (Commission) has decided that the third country, or a territory or one or more specified sectors within that third country, or the international organisation in question ensures an adequate level of protection.
+The conditions depend on the level of risk posed by different circumstances accompanying a given transfer; therefore, a transfer of personal data to a third country or an international organisation may take place if the European Commission (the Commission) decides that the third country, or a territory or one or more specified sectors within that third country, or the international organisation in question ensures an adequate level of protection.
 This type of transfer does not require specific authorisation (Article 45 of the GDPR).

-In the absence of an adequacy decision from the Commission, a controller may transfer personal data to a third country or an international organisation only if it has provided appropriate safeguards, and on the condition that enforceable data subject rights and effective legal remedies for data subjects are available (Article 46.1).
+In the absence of an adequacy decision from the Commission, a controller may transfer personal data to a third country or an international organisation only if it has provided appropriate safeguards and enforceable data subject rights and effective legal remedies for data subjects are available (Article 46.1).
 The appropriate safeguards may constitute:

 - a legally binding and enforceable instrument between public authorities or bodies;